 Implant application does not take a long time or require a complicated treatment process under normal conditions.
 However, the condition of the jawbone, the position of the gums and other teeth may require different procedures.
 However, on average, a normal implant treatment can be completed in 3 to 5 months at most.

 How is a Dental Implant Done?
+Stages

-The stages of the dental implant operation can be generally listed as follows:
+How is a Dental Implant done?
+The stages of the question can be generally listed as follows:

 Peak